MPh-py/MPh/docs/limitations.md

 built-in `dir`, but also displays the "properties" possibly defined on a model node.

-It may equally help to call the returned Python model object something like `pymodel` and assign the name `model` to `pymodel.java`.
-Then you can just copy-and-paste Java or Matlab code from the Comsol programming manual or as exported from the Comsol front-end.
+In that event, it may equally help to call the returned Python model object something like `pymodel` and assign the name `model` to `pymodel.java`.
+Then you can just copy-and-paste Java (or even Matlab) code from the Comsol Programming Manual or as exported from the Comsol front-end.
 Python will gracefully overlook gratuitous semicolons at the end of statements, so this approach would even work for entire blocks of code.
 Keep in mind, however, that JPype cannot perform all type conversions silently in the background.
 Occasionally, when there is ambiguity in overloaded methods, you will have to cast types explicitly.
 Refer to the [JPype documentation][jpype] for help.

 ### Client-server mode